kdy304g/HackingPredatorPreyDynamics/reports/final_report.md

 2. With certain probability, reproduce

 ### Result & Interpretation
 There are many ways to influence the population dynamics of this model by changing value of parameters.
-To list some of them are: metabolism of agents, amount of energy gain by a wolf when eat consumes a sheep, and reproducibility of agents.
+To list some of them, metabolism of agents, amount of energy gain by a wolf when eat consumes a sheep, and reproducibility of agents.
 In a grid as small as its size being 20 by 20, reproducibility of wolves has the most powerful influence on the population dynamics.
 Increasing its value even by one percent brings huge change.
 If the reproducibility of wolves is 5 percent, then each wolves produce its offspring every twenty stpes and the population increase is exponential. </br>
 <p align="center">
      <img src="https://github.com/kdy304g/HackingPredatorPreyDynamics/blob/master/images/1.png" />
      <figcaption>Fig. 1: When wolf has low reproducibility</figcaption>
 </p>
 In figure 1, reproducibility of wolves is one percent.
 Initially, the number of sheeps decreases drastically untill step 80.
 Population of sheep becomes less then that of wolves at about step 20.
 Similar to the L-V model, the population of sheeps surpasses that of the wolves around step 140.
 Unfortunately, the cyclical pattern is not observed in this graph as in the L-V model.
-Rather, the population of sheeps explodes after step 150 while the poulation of wolves reamins steady due to its low reproducibility.
+Rather, the population of sheeps explodes after step 150 while the poulation of wolves reamins steady due to its low reproducibility. </br>

 <p align="center">
    <img src="https://github.com/kdy304g/HackingPredatorPreyDynamics/blob/master/images/2.png" />